-The Bacterial Cell Biology & Physiology (BCBP) groups investigate key processes including cell division, cell envelope synthesis, multi-level regulation, antibiotic mode-of-action, and they work on more applied questions including the production of enzymes and beneficial compounds, novel assays for antibiotic screening and green biotechnology.
+The Bacterial Cell Biology & Physiology (BCBP) groups investigate key processes including cell division, cell envelope synthesis, RNA based regulation, chromosome structure, antibiotic mode-of-action, and they work on more applied questions including the production of enzymes and beneficial compounds, novel assays for antibiotic screening and green biotechnology.

 Our main model systems are Escherichia coli, Bacillus subtilis, Lactococcus lactis and the cyanobacterium Synechocystis.

-In our groups we employ a broad range of techniques including fluorescence microscopy and spectroscopy, laboratory evolution and high-throughput screening methods, stoichiometric genome-scale constraint-based modelling, and multi-omic, molecular biology and biochemical methods.
+In our groups we employ a broad range of techniques including fluorescence microscopy, laboratory evolution and high-throughput screening methods, next-generation sequencing, stoichiometric genome-scale constraint-based modelling, and multi-omic, molecular biology and biochemical methods.